MerryQuery/.github/profile/README.md

 # MerryQuery

-MQ is a LLM-powered learning platform.
+MerryQuery is a LLM-powered learning platform.

 ## Homepage